© Jolie Bookspan, MEd, PhD, FAWM

 Dr. Bookspan Reader Hall of Fame 2007-2008

-Here are real stories from readers that appeared on Dr. Bookspan's Fitness Fixer (tm.)
-Many people have large successes each year.
-Here are readers who tell how they used these methods for stronger, healthier, pain free, happy, more active life and how you can do it too:
+Here are real readers who wrote a success story that appeared on my column The Fitness Fixer (tm.) which ran on Healthline.com from 2006 to 2010 Many readers had large successes.
+I had put links to their stories telling how they used these methods for stronger, healthier, pain free, happy, more active life and how you can do it too.

 Creating Healthy World-Wide Programs